 by Philip McPherson Rudisill

-This essay was inspired by the condemnation of Abraham by Immanuel Kant in his Religion Within The Bounds Of Sheer Reason, the section on Conscience.
-I have most recently removed all reference to specific religions (except via the Appendix), having considered these in different ways.
+This essay was inspired by the condemnation of Abraham by Immanuel Kant in his Religion Within The Bounds Of Sheer Reason (on or near page 186) the section on Conscience.
+I have most recently removed here all reference to specific religions (except via the Appendix), having considered these in different ways.
 For information on the the Christian Paul, for example, see Liberty of the Gentile Christian. and then also Christianity and Islam and Converting To Islam?; and finally: Defense of Abraham against Kant's condemnation.

 The author seeks a means for any person to distinguish between a divine and a demonic communication.
 Based on an analysis of concepts, two such means are proposed and examined, namely: the appearance of the communication and the moral import of the communication.